bennypowers/bennypowers.dev/decks/nvim-regexplainer/nvim-regexplainer.md

 ---
 layout: deck.html
 deck: nvim-regexplainer
-title: Building Regexplainer Neovim Plugin
+title: Regexplainer
 date: 2022-12-10
-description: >
+description: >-
-  How and Why I built the neovim plugin `nvim-regexplainer`, and what I learned from the process: lua, nvim APIs, and more.
+  How and why I built the neovim plugin `nvim-regexplainer`, and what I learned from the process: lua, nvim APIs, and more.
 icons:
   - rel: icon